 How do psychologists see it?
 I turned to writer Trent Hamm for guidance: ‘Many hobbies are a massive drain on the bank account, consuming money in huge bites like a cash-starved elephant.’
 But Trent counsels that a love of quality and craftsmanship is one answer.
 While his own vice was food not bikes there are – believe it or not - parallels to be drawn: ‘Whenever I'd go out to eat at restaurants, I'd marvel at the amazing foods put before me -- breads, delicious cheeses, fine beer and wine.
 Then I found is that I got much the same joy in my own kitchen preparing my own food.
 I got to enjoy the craftsmanship of making foods for myself -- the joy of home brewing, the pleasure of baking my own bread and making my own pasta.
 I found that an hour making homemade fettuccine was well worth the time invested, as I began to intimately understand the elements of good food that made me love it.’

 One can apply this wisdom to almost anything worth getting passionate about.
 Indeed, perhaps it’s actually more rewarding to channel one’s passion into learning about the craftsmanship behind the item.
 Will doing your own basic maintenance, for example, give a far closer relationship with a motorcycle than having it serviced for you?
 And is getting involved with a few spanners more rewarding than getting the credit cards out?
 Could a simple home-made bracket instil more pride than a cheap fixing purchased from eBay?
-Alternatively, research the market and buy the very best part you can – no matter how small and seemingly insignificant the item its sheer quality is likely to give you many years of pleasure that is the equivalent to winning big on an online casino tournament.1979 Honda CBX 1000 Engine
+Alternatively, research the market and buy the very best part you can – no matter how small and seemingly insignificant the item its sheer quality is likely to give you many years of pleasure.1979 Honda CBX 1000 Engine

 ‘But my bike is too complex for amateur home maintenance.’
 Hmm… if you’re really sure about that (and don’t be too quick to put yourself down) think about changing your ‘ride’.
 Trent Hamm again: ‘Golfing can be just as much fun with a dirt cheap 4-iron and a used golf ball as it is with the latest equipment.
 Sure, your shot might not fly as far through the air, but that just means you yank out the 3-iron instead of the 4- iron.
 Problem solved -- and golf becomes much cheaper to enjoy.’